top of page

 How to deal with New GMOs in Non-GMO feed and food chains

-Summit Aims of the third International Non-GMO Summit
+Summit Aims of the International Non-GMO Summit 2026

 • Provide answers: How can Non-GMO labelling continue to prosper after a deregulation of New GMOs? (with a particular focus on cost-efficiency)